 Sotonye has always been passionate about the world of art and design.
 His design interests include branding, illustration, typography, animation and painting.
 He’s passionate about learning about people of different backgrounds and has translated this into his work by creating designs and artwork celebrating people of different nationalities and ethnic groups.
 Prior to working at Pyramid, Sotonye worked as a freelance graphic designer, developing content for Minnesotan artists, magazines and nonprofit health organizations.
 His recent clients include the Tacoma Urban League, the Native Organizers Alliance, and the Terrell Marshall Law Group.

-Jill finds joy in creating technical solutions that connect people with the causes they care about and the information they need to take action.
+Jill finds joy in creating websites that connect people with the causes they care about and the information they need to take action.
 At Pyramid, she leads the web & UX team and partners with clients to create websites that are rooted in strategy, intuitive to use, and easy to maintain.
-Prior to joining Pyramid, she spent more than a decade managing communications and websites for the Seattle Symphony and the University of Washington College of Arts & Sciences.
+Prior to joining Pyramid, she spent a decade managing communications and websites for the Seattle Symphony and the University of Washington College of Arts & Sciences.
 As someone who has been both a client and a consultant during website redesigns, she brings empathy and understanding to the process.

-Recent clients include Pride Foundation, Amara, Philanthropy Northwest, UW Multicultural Outreach & Recruitment, and IllumiNative.
+Recent clients include Pride Foundation, Amara, Philanthropy Northwest, UW Husky Health & Well-being, Community Roots Housing and IllumiNative.
 When she’s not at work, you can find Jill in a hammock with her nose in a book, playing her violin, or wandering around the Pacific Northwest in search of the very best cider.

 Jeff is a charismatic, right-and-left-brained communicator with 25 years of expertise in web development.
-The WordPress expert has spoken at WordCamp conferences in Seattle and Vancouver, B.C.
+A WordPress expert, Jeff has spoken at WordCamp conferences in Seattle and Vancouver, B.C.
 Recent development clients include We All Count: 2020 Census Campaign, The Denver Foundation, Amara, Community Roots Housing, and Strong Start to Finish.

 Kylin is a driven change agent and meticulous communicator passionate about advancing justice.
 Since graduating first-generation from Whitman College in 2020, she has dedicated herself to equity and accessibility work via education and non-profit positions, producing digital, social, and editorial content for SGN (Seattle’s oldest and largest LGBTQ+ weekly newspaper), and through leadership in political and digital communications campaigns to advance multiple sclerosis awareness and disability justice.
 Now, she strives to consistently develop impactful communications for clients as our newest Project Strategy Intern.